tinijs/tinijs/apps/tinijs.dev/content/framework-posts/103 - benchmark-limit/index.md

 ## Overhead benchmark

-When it comes to performance, TiniJS prioritizes the usability over raw performance.
-Therefore, please use the following **Lighthouse scores** as a suggested guide to determine if it is within the acceptable range for your project.
+This benchmark is about the usability of the TiniJS framework, please use it as a suggested guide to determine if it is within the acceptable range for your project.
+For the raw performance, please refer the result of [lit-v3.0.0 at js-framework-benchmark](https://krausest.github.io/js-framework-benchmark/current.html).
+TiniJS is based on Lit, therefore the raw performance should be similar.

-These below metrics are about the overhead (using a simple **Hello World** page) of the corresponding frameworks, audited using Chrome Lighthouse (mode = **navigation**, device = **mobile**, category = **performance**), on a Macbook Pro M1 32GB (2021).
+These below metrics are about the overhead of the corresponding frameworks, audited using Chrome Lighthouse (mode = **navigation**, device = **mobile**, category = **performance**), on a Macbook Pro M1 32GB (2021).

-Notes:
+Setup notes:
+  - Init projects using Vite TS templates or official CLIs
+  - Remove all styles and unnecessary assets, add the `<h1>Hello World</h1>` template
+  - Build apps using `build` command
+  - Run apps using [superstatic](https://github.com/firebase/superstatic) and audit using Chrome Lighthouse

+Additional notes:
   - App size is the uncompressed size of all the chunks downloaded by the browser
   - TBT is `0 ms` and CLS is `0` for all frameworks